o-leolleo/ansible-role-mongodb/README.en.md

 Description
 ------------

-Role for the setup of a single instance of [MongoDB server 4.2](https://docs.mongodb.com/manual/).
-Updates for the support of replica sets and other features are intended to come in the future.
+Role for the installation of [MongoDB server 4.2](https://docs.mongodb.com/manual/).

 Platforms
 ------------